Caregiver Jobs in Italy with Visa Sponsorship

 While formal education isn’t required, the following are crucial:

 • Language Skills: Basic Italian is not just beneficial; it is practically mandatory.
-You will be living with and caring for an Italian-speaking elderly person.
+You will be living with and caring for an Italian-speaking person.
 You cannot provide safe and effective care without being able to understand their needs and communicate.

 • Experience: While some families may hire without experience, any prior caregiving, nursing, or domestic work experience is a significant advantage.